Badgers93/Challenge09Badgers/README.md

  - [Questions](#questions)

 ## Installation
-Simply type "npm install" into the terminal from the root directory for this challenge.
+Simply type npm install into the command line while in the root of the project.

 ## Usage
-Start the program by typing "node index.mjs" into the terminal.
-Answer the prompts given to you by inquirer.
+Run the program by typing node index.js

 ## License
 MIT

 ## Contributing
-No contribution guidelines for this project.
+No contribution guidelines.

 ## Tests
-No test instructions for this project.
+No test instructions.

 ## Questions
 Github: https://www.github.com/Badgers93